Skip to main content

 written by: Robert Thomson

 In this post, I recount part of my journey into the nitty-gritty of cross-cultural differences in behavior.
-More specifically, I discuss the link between skateboarding across the USA, attractive Japanese... more
+More specifically, I discuss the link between skateboarding across the USA, attractive Japanese women in tights, and the paradoxical nuances in conformity between cultures. more

 • 06.02.2014 | Romance & Friendship